gruzewson/Labs-AKO/README.md

 # Labs-AKO
-laboratories from Computer Architecture done instructions for labs + exercises for grade
+laboratories from Computer Architecture done exercises from instructions for labs + exercises for grade